 Straw Feminist: At first appears to be this, but is justified/deconstructed when Riordan reveals a Freudian Excuse for her hating males, and eventually portrays her beliefs in a less radical and ludicrous style.
 It's not that she hates men, she just doesn't trust heroes because too many of them have betrayed her or turned on the Hunters in the past.

 Undying Loyalty: To Artemis, so much that she went on a quest she knew would kill her just to save her.
+The first words out of her mouth when the Oracle faces her are "What must I do to save my goddess?"

 A sorceress who rules a island where she turns men into pigs.